 During their time in Hawai‘i, the regiment was subjected to racial insults, which led to altercations and physical violence.
 White enlisted men refused to salute Black officers; southern soldiers attempted to enforce their own sense of racial protocol even when they violated Army regulations or local custom.
 In their book about World War II in Hawai‘i, The First Strange Place, Beth Bailey and David Farber describe how the regiment responded: with their fists.
 It took only a few months for the word to get out that the Hellfighters would not be cowed by Southern soldiers who insisted that they get off the sidewalk or insulted them with racial epithets.
 Two White soldiers died after being punched by members of the regiment.
 The Black soldiers were not prosecuted because they were defending themselves.
 An act that would have led to a lynching in the South was treated very differently by military authorities in wartime Hawai‘i.
 White soldiers got the message and steered clear of the 369th.
 Black soldiers got the message, too, and when they were in Honolulu, they took to wearing “…the red trimmed caps of the [369th].
 The caps insured a measure of respect” (Beth Bailey and David Farber, The First Strange Place: Race and Sex in World War II Hawaii, p.
 152).
 (See also John Bond, “Famous 369th Regiment Provided WW II Anti-Aircraft Defense of Ewa MCAS” and John D. Bennett, “Kahuku Army Airbase: One of Oahu’s World War II Satellite Fields.“)

-George Sebastian wrote a letter to Judith Kubo, responding to the content of her paper.
-It was attached to her journal in the RASRL files.
-The letter was postmarked March 1944 and was addressed to her student mailbox on campus.
+George Sebastian responded to Judith Kubo in a letter postmarked March 1944.
+(The letter was attached to her paper in the RASRL files.)
+It was addressed to her student mailbox on campus.
 Therefore we can be reasonably sure that Kubo read the letter.
 It is unlikely that there were many copies of the paper so it stands to reason that someone on campus, someone who may have known or had contact with members of the 369th, showed the paper to Sebastian.
 Kubo interviewed people in Pearl City so it could be that Kubo herself gave the paper to someone close to Sebastian who passed it along to him.

 Although he knew her name, Sebastian addresses her as “Miss Atmyl.”
 (He does not explain what this means, which suggests that it is not Army slang or military jargon, but something she could easily be able to decipher.
 We have been unsuccessful in our attempt to find out what it means.)
 It seems unlikely that they had met, that Sebastian, for example, had acted as an informant for her paper.
 (At one point Sebastian disparages a “conniving female who related all those intimate details to other people’s business in Pearl City to you” suggesting that he knew or knew of one of her informants (George W. Sebastian Letter, RASRL Student Journal Box J1 Folder 14, p.
 2).